 The USFDA registration process for food facilities is relatively straightforward but requires attention to detail.
 Here are the key steps involved:

 - Submission of Information/ FIS Account: Food facilities must submit detailed information about their operations, including the types of food products they handle, the processes they use, and the locations of their facilities.
-This information must be updated biennially.
+Facilities must update this information every two years.

 - Unique facility identifier: The Data Universal Numbering System, also known as DUNS number is a nine-digit unique identifier for businesses across the world. the DUNS number is the preferred UFI recognized as acceptable to the FDA for food facility registration.

-- Appointment of a U.S. Agent: Foreign facilities, including those in India, are required to appoint a U.S. agent who acts as a communication link between the USFDA and the facility.
-The agent must be physically located in the United States and is responsible for receiving communications from the FDA on behalf of the facility.
+- Appointment of a U.S. Foreign facilities, including those in India, must appoint a U.S. agent.
+The agent acts as a communication link between the facility and the USFDA.
+They must be physically located in the United States and handle all FDA communications on behalf of the facility.

-- Add a Food Facility Registration (FFR) to the FIS account: FBOs are required to log in to the FDA Industry Systems (FIS) website to create their FDA account.
+- FBOs must log in to the FDA Industry Systems (FIS) website to create an FDA account.
+They must then add a Food Facility Registration (FFR) to their FIS account.

 - Verification and Inspection: The USFDA reserves the right to inspect registered facilities to verify compliance with U.S. regulations.
 Non-compliance can lead to enforcement actions, including the suspension of registration and the detention of products.

 The impact of USFDA registration on the Indian food processing industry has been significant.
-According to data from the Agricultural and Processed Food Products Export Development Authority (APEDA), the U.S. is one of the top export destinations for Indian food products, accounting for over 10% of the country’s total food exports in 2022-23.
-USFDA registration has facilitated this growth by enabling Indian food manufacturers to meet the safety and quality expectations of U.S. consumers.
+According to APEDA, the U.S. ranks among the top destinations for Indian food exports.
+It accounted for over 10% of India’s total food exports in 2022-23.
+USFDA registration has supported this growth by helping Indian manufacturers meet U.S. safety and quality standards.

-Moreover, USFDA registration has encouraged Indian food facilities to upgrade their operations and adopt international best practices in food safety and hygiene.
-This has not only improved the quality of products exported to the U.S. but has also had a positive spillover effect on the domestic market, where consumers are increasingly demanding high-quality and safe food products.
+USFDA registration has encouraged Indian food facilities to upgrade operations and adopt international best practices in food safety and hygiene.
+This has improved the quality of products exported to the U.S. It has also positively impacted the domestic market, where consumers increasingly demand high-quality and safe food products.

-By ensuring compliance with stringent U.S. food safety regulations, Indian food manufacturers can enhance their credibility, avoid regulatory pitfalls, and capitalize on the growing demand for high-quality food products in the United States.
-As the Indian food processing industry continues to grow, USFDA registration will remain a vital tool for unlocking global markets and achieving sustained export success.
+Indian food manufacturers can enhance credibility by complying with strict U.S. food safety regulations.
+They can avoid regulatory issues and meet the growing demand for high-quality food in the United States.
+As the Indian food processing industry grows, USFDA registration remains a key tool for accessing global markets and sustaining export success.

 The article was published initially in F&B News, read full article here.